Regulating the Giants: The Promise of the Digital Markets Act

 GAFAM is an acronym for the world's largest tech companies: Google, Amazon, Facebook, Apple, and Microsoft.
 But since Facebook is now called Meta, the new acronym is GAMAM.
 Other terms commonly used for these major players include Big Tech or Big Five.

 One regulatory measure is the designation of large online platforms as "gatekeepers”.
-These have been accused of hindering free competition by promoting their own offerings AND making other companies dependent on them.
+These have been accused of hindering free competition by promoting their own offerings and making other companies dependent on them.

 Companies are considered gatekeepers if they, over the last three fiscal years: